 - Some schools may be better located geographically or have built better relationships with companies and organizations that provide students with internship experiences.

-Schools primarily offer cinematography programs at the bachelor's and master's degree levels, although some schools may offer certificates or associate's degrees as well.
+Schools primarily offer cinematography programs at the bachelor's and master's degree levels, although some schools may offer certificates or doctoral degrees as well.
 There are many cinematography schools in southern California due perhaps to their proximity with Hollywood.